 A Major General is a two-star General Officer and the highest permanent peacetime rank in the USMC.
 Major Generals may take on leadership roles like Division Commanders or staff Officers at Combatant Commands.
 O8 can serve up to 5 years or 35 years, whichever comes first, before mandatory retirement or appointment of higher ranks.

 Lieutenant General (O-9)

-Lieutenant Generals holds a three-star General Officer rank and is a temporary position appointed by the President.
+Lieutenant Generals hold a three-star General Officer rank and is a temporary position appointed by the President.
 They either lead the highest Marine Corps Commands or are deputies of Combatant Commands.

-A four-star general is the highest military position in the USMC.
-An O10 has over 30 years of experience when they begin serving a tour.
-When the term expires, a General can choose to retire with four stars assuming the Gen completed three years of exemplary service.
+A four-star general is the highest military rank in the USMC.
+When an O10 begins a tour, they have over 30 years of experience.
+When a General’s term expires, he or she may choose to retire with four stars if they have served three years of exemplary service.

-Now, you’ve got a handful of informational knowledge about the Marine Corps Ranks.
-Let’s take the free Marine ASVAB practice test 2021 now and makes your dreams come true!
+You now have a firm grasp on the Marine Corps Ranks.
+Take the free Marine Marine ASVAB practice test 2023 now to make your dreams a reality!